MicrosoftDocs/visualstudio-docs/docs/ide/how-to-distribute-code-snippets.md

 4. Test the snippet.
 In the experimental instance, open a Visual Basic project and open one of the code files.
 Place your cursor somewhere in the code, right-click, and on the context menu select **Insert Snippet**.

 5. You should see HelloWorldVB as one of the folders.
 Double-click it.
-You should see a pop-up **Insert Snippet: HellowWorldVB >** that has a dropdown **HelloWorldVB**.
+You should see a pop-up **Insert Snippet: HelloWorldVB >** that has a dropdown **HelloWorldVB**.
 Click the HelloWorldVB dropdown.
 You should see the following line added to the file:

     ```vb
     Console.WriteLine("Hello, World!")